Blue Cross of India: Geriatric Ward

 In January 2019, BCI opened a geriatric ward for ageing stray dogs at a cost of ₹ 1 million.
 The ward, with marble flooring to guard against ticks and insects and a heat-proof roofing, is spread over 3,600 square feet, with open space, two kennels for physically challenged animals, one kennel for visually impaired dogs, and an intensive care shed and a room for storing medicines.
 The kennels has a capacity to accommodate 30 animals.

 Functions

 The Blue Cross was affiliated to the RSPCA and WSPA.
 For the past few years, it has been working with Four Paws of Austria in disaster management and rabies control.
 The administration and non-medical activities of the organisation are almost entirely looked after by voluntary members in order to ensure that all monies received by the society are used primarily for animal welfare activities.

 Locations

 The registered office is in Chennai, located at Eldams Road in Alwarpet, along with other outreach sites—such as hospitals, shelters, ambulance services and animal birth control (ABC) centers—in the city and in Pondicherry.
 The main hospital and shelter facilities with ABC centres are located at Guindy and Kunnam in Kanchipuram district.
-It also has ABC centers in] at Toducadu in Thiruvallur district and in Pondicherry.
+It also has ABC centers at Toducadu in Thiruvallur district and in Pondicherry.